bodzilla/MarvelApi/README.md

 - Get details of a single Marvel character's powers scraped from Marvel's Wiki, this also includes general character details using Marvel's API.
 - Get a translation of the single Marvel character's details using Google's Translate API.
 - All objects return some analytics regarding the requests made.
+- Able to use gzip compression to improve performance.
+- Able to cache results to improve performance.
-- Errors are logged to a text file with full stack traces.
+- Warnings and errors are logged to a text file with full stack traces.

 ## Setting up dependencies
 ### Marvel API